act-rules/act-rules.github.io/_rules/object-has-acessible-name-8fc3b6.md

 The `object` element is not rendered for presentational purposes.
 If the `object` is decorative and not [marked as decorative][] then the rule might fail but the success criterion might still be satisfied.

+## Accessibility Support

+There are no major accessibility support issues known for this rule.

 ## Background

 Testing that the [accessible name][] describes the purpose of the `object` element is not part of this rule and must be tested separately.